Ryan Kavanaugh

 Strong Performances

 There are very practical reasons to put in this effort.
 For most major films, the audience is supposed to identify with the protagonist.
 Viewers will simply care much more about the experiences that the protagonist has if they feel like they are going along for the ride with them.
 That’s why it’s important to ensure the visual style of the film serves to put the audience in the character’s shoes.
-Burger has pointed out that this is so important to him that it’s often one of the first factors he considers when beginning work on a new project.
+Burger has pointed out that this has so much value to him that it’s often one of the first factors he considers when beginning work on a new project.
 For some movies, like realistic, grounded dramas, this aspect of the filmmaking process isn’t too demanding.
 For a film like Limitless, which begins in a realistic world but soon ventures into one that audiences are not familiar with, it can be very challenging.

 Yes, there are many other reasons why Limitless works so well.
 Every member of the cast delivers a strong performance.
 The script not only features relatable characters, but it also has more than its fair share of twists and turns.
 The overall concept is appealing to viewers.
 However, if the visual style had been lacking, the movie would not have been as effective as it was.
 This is just more evidence that choosing the right director for a project is essential to successful filmmaking.
 Neil Burger and his team were the right choice because they ensured the film’s visuals lived up to the story’s potential.